nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567` Edits the phone number of the 1st doctor to be `91234567`.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit-doc 2 n/Gabriel Tan p/12345678 t/` Edits the name and phone number of the 2nd doctor to be `Gabriel Tan` and `91234567` respectively.
+Adding t/ also clears all existing tags.

 ### Deleting a person : `delete`